Home » Publications »

 Tables 2-1 and 2-2 break down the prevalence of ESOP trustees by size, percentage of ownership, and S or C status.

-From Chapter 6, "The DOL Process Agreement with GreatBanc Trust: A Guide for ESOP Fiduciaries"Trustees need to document that they have chosen appraisers with appropriate skills specifically to do an ESOP appraisal.
-That could include having various professional designations, speaking and writing on the subject, providing client lists, references, background checks, etc.
+From Chapter 6, "Guidance from DOL Process Agreements with ESOP Fiduciaries"Trustees need to document that they have chosen appraisers with appropriate skills specifically to do an ESOP appraisal.
+That could include having various professional designations, speaking and writing on the subject, providing client lists, references, background checks, etc. This includes inquiring about any regulatory proceedings or investigations involving the appraiser.
+Although the GreatBanc Agreement requires the trustee to contact references for the appraiser before selecting them, there is no requirement of a minimum number of references a trustee had to contact.
+In the FBTS Agreement, there must at least three.

 An accurate appraisal depends on accurate projections from the company as to its future earnings.
 In some cases, the appraiser will simply project past earnings into the future, but if the company believes there will be material changes, then the appraiser will factor these projections into its conclusions.